XingLLiu/u-stat-high-dim/README.md

 # generate results for the intro plot
 sh run.sh
 ```
 Results will be stored in `res/`.
-The plots can then be made using the jupyter notebook files in `figs_code`.
+Plots can then be made using the jupyter notebooks in `figs_code`.
 E.g., the intro plot Figure 1 can be made using `figs_code/intro.ipynb`.

 ## Folder structure